Opinion: Op-Eds

 Congress needs to step in, now

 It wasn't too long ago when the release of a tape that featured a candidate discussing paying for the silence of a former mistress would be the sort of scandal to end a political career.
 Instead, we have a president who has so frequently and aggressively breached norms, and potentially laws, that we're becoming accustomed to the chaos.
+We can't let that happen, and we can't write this off as just another salacious political scandal that Donald Trump can lie his way through.

 I was dismayed when I learned that the world's only male northern white rhinoceros, Sudan, died on March 19.
 Sudan was the last of a sub-species of the White Rhinoceros, which is listed as Critically Endangered on the International Union for Conservation of Nature (IUCN)'s Red List of Threatened Species.
 Now, two female northern white rhinos are the last of their kind on this planet.
+It is troubling knowing that, despite our best efforts in conservation and animal science, we are struggling to protect endangered wildlife.

 There's nothing I love more than bragging about how great it is to be a Member or Congress in Southern California.
 Our community is home to some of our country's brightest creators and innovators, and we remain a shining example of the power of progress and smart investments.